jeremy21212121/evo-re/readme.md

 # Reverse Engineering of an Undocumented API

-This is the first prototype in bash and now the second is being written in JS.
+This is the first prototype in bash and now the second is functional in JS.

 The API is being reversed engineered from an android app running in an android emulator while capturing traffic using [mitmproxy](https://mitmproxy.org/).
 I've also decompiled the APK with [jadx](https://github.com/skylot/jadx) so I can poke around in the source when needed.

-Getting the emulated android environment setup correctly was tedious.
+Getting the emulated android environment setup correctly with HTTPS interception was tedious.
 I have documented the process meticulously and will probably write it up elsewhere.

 # Why?